Frequently Asked Questions

 Sites in the SSCI service represent physical work locations or job sites where access is managed through a screening process.
 Sites come and go.
 For contractors, a site’s duration depends on the start and end dates of a job at a particular location.
 For office sites, the duration depends on the lease terms or can be permanent.

 Site Licenses are the number of locations where screening is required.
 Some locations may have just one area to screen at entry or more than one based on unique requirements for that location such as supply or equipment storage, etc. They can be also thought of as SSCI reusable capacity slots which are occupied by sites over time.
 For example, a site license can be used for one site whose job ends, and then used again for a new site whose job is just beginning.
-Media production or facility management companies, where time at job sites are short, might reuse the same site license multiple times in the same month.
+Media production or facility management companies, where time at job sites is short, might reuse the same site license multiple times in the same month.